skypjack/entt/docs/md/meta.md

 ## User defined data

-Sometimes (for example, when it comes to creating an editor) it might be useful to attach _properties_, _traits_ or arbitrary _custom data_ to the meta objects created.
+Sometimes (for example, when it comes to creating an editor) it might be useful to attach _traits_ or arbitrary _custom data_ to the meta objects created.

 The main difference between them is that:

-* Properties are usually key-only or key-value pairs with lower access performance.
-They are deprecated today but have long been the only way to bind user data with meta objects.

 * Traits are simple user-defined flags with much higher access performance.
 The library reserves up to 16 bits for traits, that is 16 flags for a bitmask or